 Of the more than 19,000 reported non-cutaway vehicles 35-ft. and under, 5,239 of those vehicles were reported as demand response vehicles.
 While the average cost of all of the reported non-cutaway vehicles 35-ft. and under equals \$54,426, this figure represents too great a range in vehicle types and costs to be considered a reliable figure.
-On the low end, the Audubon Area Community Services, Inc. in Owensboro, Kentucky reported three Ford Escort paratransit vehicles that cost \$11,365 each.
-The most expensive noncutaway vehicles reported for paratransit in the "35-ft. and under" category of the data set - Erie Metropolitan Transit Authority's 29-ft.
-Gillig low floor buses - cost \$254,198 each.
-The second most expensive non-cutaway paratransit vehicles - twelve Opus Low Floor buses owned by the Memphis Area Transit Authority - cost \$253,375 each.82
+On the low

 As it relates to paratransit services and alternatives to cutaways, (as discussed in Section 1.1), private paratransit providers operate demand response services under contract for some U.S. transit agencies.
 Due to varying requirements, vehicles purchased by these private providers may not be required to be produced by U.S. manufacturers and, therefore, may represent competition for U.S. cutaway bus manufacturers.
 For example, Veolia Transportation Inc. operates nearly 4,000 paratransit vehicles in the United States.
-As a private company, Veolia is not required to comply with Buy America when it procures vehicles and, therefore, can purchase foreign-made vehicles if desired.83
+As a private company, Veolia is not required to comply with Buy America when it procures vehicles and, therefore, can purchase foreign-made vehicles if desired.

 In addition to the vehicular substitutions discussed in the previous paragraph, U.S. transit agencies encounter service-based substitutions from a number of other federally funded agencies such as the Department of Health & Human Services (HSS).
 The Federal Interagency Coordinating Council on Access and Mobility (CCAM) consists of eleven federal departments and coordinates sixty-two federal programs usable for transportation services.
-84 Federal Executive Order 13330 on Human Service Transportation Coordinated Regional Transportation Plans.
-The purposes of Coordinated Regional Transportation Plans.
-The purposes of Coordinated Regional Transportation access for seniors, persons with disabilities, children and low-income persons and others who cannot afford to use automobile transportation.85 Consequently, transit agencies providing services to the aforementioned groups are required to coordinate transportation services and assets (vehicles) with other federally funded transportation providers by 2008 in order to request funding through Sections 5310, 5316 and 5317 of SAFETEA-LU.
+Rederal Executive Order 13330 on Human Service Transportation Coordination requires all federally funded transportation providers to develop Coordinated Regional Transportation Plans.
+The purposes of Coordinated Regional Transportation Plans is to reduce service duplication, increase efficient transportation service delivery, and expand transportation access for seniors, persons with disabilities, children and low-income persons and others who cannot afford to use automobile transportation.
+Consequently, transit agencies providing services to the aforementioned groups are required to coordinate transportation services and assets (vehicles) with other federally funded transportation providers by 2008 in order to request funding through Sections 5310, 5316 and 5317 of SAFETEA-LU.